iiitg-plt/CS104/index.md

 ### Anouncement-1: Class Test-1 papers will be shown this week during the tutorial classes.
 Absentees without valid reason will not be shown paper afterwards.
+### Announcement-2: Laptop is required for QTSpim installation for this week tutorial